By TODD STACY, Alabama Daily News

 I don’t think Congressman Mo Brooks’ speech to the Trump rally caused the riot by itself, but it didn’t help.
 Telling any Washington crowd to “stop at the Capitol” and that “today is the day American patriots start taking down names and kicking ass” would be out of bounds on any Wednesday, but when the crowd is full of people convinced their country is on the brink of an illegal, traitorous takeover, they take it as pretty instructive.
 Now in his sixth term, Brooks should know better.

 Words matter.
-When you’re a congressman or senator, they matter a great deal more than most.
+When you’re a congressman or senator, they matter a great deal.
 And when you’re communicating to an audience as amped up as the Trump loyalists are, your words can have dangerous consequences.

 Joe Biden won the election.
 Donald Trump got more votes than any Republican in history by a lot, but Biden got more and, most importantly, won the states he needed to secure the presidency under the Constitution.
 I get that’s a drag for a lot of folks, but that’s what happened.
 Were there cases of voter fraud?
 Absolutely.
 There are every year, and it should not be taken lightly.
 But it never came close to the level needed to overturn the election results, and the stories floating around alleging otherwise are either outdated, disproven or both.
 That is the truth.
 If you need to take the time that I did to research the election and arrive at this conclusion, please do.
 But it’s all there in black and white, and any assertion to the contrary is false.
 The fomenting of this falsehood among public servants, knowingly or not, is unbecoming of a great nation.